Detecting Popular Social Events through Limited Observation with Deep Survival Analysis: Introduction

 Identifying and analyzing viral social events can provide valuable insight into the dynamics of information propagation over a network so that stakeholders can quickly adopt appropriate strategies.
 However, predictive approaches are more important than identification.
 In other words, by observing the propagation pattern of a piece of information at the earliest stage of the spread, it is possible to determine whether or not the information will go viral.

 The detection of viral events in a social network is a powerful tool for the management of information and for making informed decisions.
-In social cascades, the detection of viral events is useful for a broad range of applications, some of which include the following. \begin{itemize} \item Early detection of rumors: Rumors are information with speculative and unverified characteristics.
-A rumor may be completely false, partially true, or completely accurate in terms of accuracy.
-When a rumor spreads among users, one of the most critical questions is whether this rumor is a viral event or whether it is merely a non-viral rumor.
-If a rumor does not infect many users, it is unnecessary to invest time and money to prevent its spread.
-However, if we know that many users will be exposed to this rumor, it is necessary to manage the crisis and take steps to eliminate its effects or prevent its spread.
-In cases where this rumor is false information or fake news, the issue becomes more sensitive.
-We must adopt mitigation approaches if we understand that it will likely become viral. \item Influence prediction: Various information strategies can be evaluated by identifying trends about whether current news or content on social networks will go viral to achieve the most significant impact on user behavior. \item Supply and demand analysis: To properly manage the supply of goods and services, it is essential to predict the amount of advertising done among social network users.
+In social cascades, the detection of viral events is useful for a broad range of applications, some of which include the following. \begin{itemize} \item Influence prediction: Various information strategies can be evaluated by identifying trends about whether current news or content on social networks will go viral to achieve the most significant impact on user behavior. \item Supply and demand analysis: To properly manage the supply of goods and services, it is essential to predict the amount of advertising done among social network users.
 If the demand for the product exceeds the threshold, the warehouse will have sufficient stock to meet it. \item Decision-making in marketing: By recognizing the virality of various methods, companies can measure the effectiveness of their advertising or marketing campaigns and make better marketing decisions. \item Promoting adequate information: Identifying the extent of virality early in a news broadcast can enhance the transmission of more impactful information to society.
-This proactive approach fosters increased social engagement in problem-solving and opinion-sharing. \end{itemize}
+This proactive approach fosters increased social engagement in problem-solving and opinion-sharing.